 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
 The Company is not currently exposed to other price risk.

-Changes in accounting policies
+Changes in Accounting Policies

-Other than the adoption of new accounting policies as described below, the same accounting policies have been used in the preparation of the Financial Statements as those used in the audited annual consolidated financial statements and reflect all the adjustments necessary for the fair presentation in accordance with IFRS of the result of the period presented.
+Other than the adoption of new accounting policies as described below, the same accounting policies have been used in the preparation of these financial statements as those used in the most recent audited annual financial statements and reflect all the adjustments necessary for the fair presentation in accordance with IFRS of the result of the interim periods presented.